Affinage

 2. 2011 High

-Evidence Co-immunoprecipitation, in vitro and in vivo deubiquitination assays, transcriptional reporter assays
+Evidence Co-IP, in vivo/in vitro deubiquitination assays, transcriptional reporter assays, and cellular fractionation

 PMID:21285945